Her eyebrows looked like two worms– bait worthy for catching trout, and her smile was like a bag of marshmallows—soft and gooey, sweet even.

 The pink ice cream atop the cone matched her polka dot boots and her strawberry heart.

-I ordered superman flavor, hoping that I could acquire the strength to remove my cape and completely be myself in the presence of such a beautiful woman created by an amazing Creator.
+I ordered superman flavor, hoping that I could acquire the strength to remove my cape and entirely be myself in the presence of such a beautiful woman created by a marvelous Creator.

 He seemed to be whispering to my spirit, “Live Hatfield.
 Live!”